 The GLF is located on the first floor of Bureau headquaters in Austin

 and is open 8:00 a.m. to 5:00 p.m. weekdays.
 [Maps and directions]

-The Integrated Core and Log Database (IGOR) is a searchable database for a large number of well logs and core holdings.
-Some Austin and Midland data are not currently included in IGOR.
+The CONTINUUM Geologic Database is a searchable database for a large number of well logs and core holdings.
+Some Austin and Midland data are not currently included in CONTINUUM.

 CONTINUUM is continually updated.
 If your search for data does not provide what you need, please contact Nathan Ivicic via e-mail or telephone (512-475-9561).